[DISCLOSURE: Cards from our partners are reviewed below.]

 Card Details +

-Why We’re Mentioning It: Chase Freedom Unlimited allows cardholders to earn unlimited 1.5% cash back on all purchases.
-There’s also a sign-up bonus – spend $500 within the first three months and earn $150 cash back.
+Why We’re Mentioning It: Chase Freedom Unlimited allows cardholders to earn 3% cash back on all purchases in the first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on all purchases.
 Plus, the card has a 0% APR introductory period for 15 months on purchases and balance transfers, allowing cardholders time to pay off any big NFL purchases without having to pay any interest for over a year.

 At publishing time, the Chase Freedom Unlimited and the Citi Double Cash credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.